Home

 I rejoice greatly in the Lord that at last you have renewed your concern for me.
 Indeed, you have been concerned, but you had no opportunity to show it

-1. Paul exhorts the Philippians to think on seven things in verse eight shown below.
+1. In Philippians chapter 4 verse eight, Paul exhorts the Philippians to think on seven things as shown below.
 What about you?
 What can you or could you think about?
 Fill in the table below.

 Things I can think about that are true, noble, right, pure, admirable, excellent or praiseworthy